Feeding Your 8- to 12-Month-Old

 How Much Should My Baby Eat?

 Infant formula and breast milk continue to provide important nutrients for growing infants.
-But babies will start to drink less as they reach their first birthday.
-They're getting more nutrients now from the variety of foods they've learned to eat and enjoy.
+But babies will start to drink less as they learn to eat variety of solid foods.

 Let your baby finger feed or hold a spoon while you do the actual feeding.
 This is good preparation for the toddler years, when kids take charge of feeding themselves.
 And if you haven't already, set regular meal and snack times.